High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 - 1 small whole grain pita or cracker (optional)

-3. Tuna Protein Bowl
+3. Tuna Power Bowl

 - 1 can (5 oz) albacore tuna in water, drained